 The Enneagram personality types that are part of the Gut Triad can be intimidating because they sometimes use their power and sheer will to get to where they think they want to be in life.
 These types normally have desire control, and if they lose it, feelings of frustration and anger can take over and cause chaos because they do not think before acting.

 The Reason Enneagram Type Eights Are A Part Of The Gut Triad

 Being a part of the Gut Triad, enneagram eights are driven by the dominating core emotion of anger.
-This emotion for type eights can be set off by being controlled, as they have an innate desire to be in charge.
+Eights can feel angry if they think they are being controlled, as they have an innate desire to be in charge.
 Type eights usually put on a mask around others because they do not want to be seen in a vulnerable, emotional state.

 The Reason Enneagram Type Nines Are A Part Of The Gut Triad

 Enneagram type nines are often called “the peacemakers” because they can work with opposing people to hear and understand each side of the story to resolve the conflict.
 This role can be difficult and even mentally exhausting.
 Enneagram Nines can be very resigned people who tend to put up with negative situations even if it’s at their own cost.

 As a part of the Gut Triad, Enneagram Nines can be weighed down by the dominating core emotion of anger.
-Anger for type nines can be set off after holding in expressing their needs in fear of loss and separation.
+Type nines can feel anger if they do not express their needs in fear of loss and separation.
 The negativity they face can become so overwhelming and unbearable that they have a rageful meltdown as it builds up.

 The Reason Enneagram Type Ones Are A Part Of The Gut Triad

 Enneagram type ones are often called “the reformers” because they are hard on themselves and their loved ones to become better people and for the world to become a better place driven by a striving inclination for improvement drives them toward action.
 When lacking awareness, Enneagram Ones can be quick to critique others about their beliefs and opinions if they don’t believe they are good enough.